CSCfi/csc-user-guide/docs/support/faq/index.md

 * Can I (or my collaborators) decrypt data encrypted with CSC public encryption key outside SD Desktop?

-* Open Beta Versions
+### Open Beta Versions

 * Can I  store or process ‘real data ‘ using  the current version of SD Connect and SD Desktop?
 * What do the Open Beta versions status of Sensitive Data Services imply in practice?

-* SD Connect: storage and sharing
+### SD Connect: storage and sharing
 * What are the technical specifications of the service?
 * How long can I store data in SD Connect?
 * Do you provide a backup service?
 * How can I share sensitive data with my collaborators?
 * What is the difference between SD Connect and Allas?

-* SD Desktop and data analysis
+### SD Desktop: computing and analysis

 * What are the technical specifications of the service?

-* What type of data can I analize in SD Desktop?
+* What type of data can I analyze using SD Desktop?
 * What software is available on SD Desktop?
 * Who can access my private computing environment in SD Desktop?
 * What is the difference between SD Desktop and ePouta?
 * Does CSC provide operating system, software and  security updates for SD Desktop?

-Open Beta Versions

-* Can I  store or process ‘real data ‘ using  the current version of SD Connect and SD Desktop?
-* What do the Open Beta versions status of Sensitive Data Services imply in practice?